Tyncture/thumbscraper/README.md

 [![GoDoc](https://godoc.org/github.com/Tyncture/thumbscraper?status.svg)](https://godoc.org/github.com/Tyncture/thumbscraper)

-A web image scraper built in Go that can extract all images and/or determine primary images of a web page for thumbnail generation.
+A web image scraper built in Go that can extract all images and/or determine primary images of a web page.
+It can also then determine from a collection of scraped images what is the most appropriate image to use for thumbnail generation.

 It uses the `colly` scraper to scrape elements from the DOM.

 ## Installation